pynetscript/FromZeroToHero/README.md

 - `python3 <1st_argument> <2nd_argument>`

 Let's use the following example to explain the script:
-- `python3 cmdrunner.py telnet/router/7200.json`
+- `python3 sshy.py telnet/router/7200.json`

 First the script will:
-- Create a log file named "cmdrunner.log".
+- Create a log file named "sshy.log".
 - Prompt us for a username and a password (password required twice).
 - Prompt us for the domain name.
 - Prompt us for the SSH key size.